ngntrgduc/Dictionary-Look-Up/README.md

 - [ ] Recently, the autofocus to input box not working in Firefox, maybe switch to pure HTML/CSS?
 - [ ] ~~If search incorrect vocab, auto redirect to the search page with vocab (for Cambridge dictionary)~~
 - [ ] `Shift` + `Tab` to move back dictionary
+  - [ ] Change/Fix/Remove focus behavior, maybe using event.key instead
+- [x] Remove and maybe add new feature for `Alt` + `Tab` instead.
+Because open all dictionaries for word is not neccessary, and maybe upgrade this extension to be more general (like vomnibar in Vimium), not only with dictionary look up

 ## Contributing
 If you found a bug or want to contribute, feel free to open a issue/pull requests.